mr-staker/elrond-cookbook/README.md

  * Creates user and group for the service.
 These are created as system user / group.
 For security reasons, the node user is not sudo enabled.
 Each node has it's own user/group.
  * Creates the home directory for the service, which is also the WorkingDirectory for the systemd unit.
  * Creates a distinct copy of the upstream configuration which is bundled with the elrond package build.
 This is then configured for each particular use case.
  * Deploys the node key via the indicated `key_manager` resource.
-We provide `elrond_keygen` for observers and `elrond_keystore` for validators as `key_manager` implementations, but any conforming to our specs can be configured in place.
+We provide `elrond_keygen` for observers and `elrond_keystore` for validators as `key_manager` implementations, but any conforming to our specs can be configured as plug-in.

 There's only one systemd unit which is managing all of the node services.
 This systemd unit is a template unit, so the services are named, for example: elrond-node@0 (for `id: 0`), elrond-node@1 (for `id: 1`), etc. You get the gist.